GitAleVilla/NeuralNetworkThesis/README.md

 # NeuralNetworkTesi
 Repository for thesis
-Python scripts to evaluate different Neural Networks performances
+Python scripts to build, train and evaluate different Neural Networks performances